A new vision for the future

 At the start of 2011, the PDAC’s Board of Directors embarked on a process to develop a strategic plan for the association that would further enhance our ability to protect and promote the interests of our members for the next decade and beyond.
 The goal wasn’t to simply deliver a new strategy going forward, but to create a new imperative for the organization that emphasizes our position as the leading voice for the mineral exploration community—both in Canada and around the world.

-With that in mind, the board of directors, under the leadership of President Glenn Nolan, took part in two facilitated planning sessions that generated a holistic dialogue on the major themes and issues facing our members.
+With that in mind, the Board of Directors, under the leadership of Glenn Nolan, who served as the PDAC's 35th President (2012-2013), took part in two facilitated planning sessions that generated a holistic dialogue on the major themes and issues facing our members.
 “As part of these sessions, it was very important that we put all of the issues on the table,” says Nolan.
 “This is a highly dynamic and complex industry that covers a lot of areas—from permitting and land access issues, to capital access and taxation matters, to environmental and social responsibility, and of course building stronger partnerships with Aboriginal communities.”

 Through a well-designed process that included several workshops, interviews with stakeholders and in-person gatherings, board and staff members worked in unison to prioritize issues based on the broadest impact on the sector.
 “We know that our association can only effectively manage so many things, so we had to carefully pick those which had the most significant impact,” adds Nolan.
 To cover every issue impacting the industry, both currently and going forward, numerous hours were spent discussing and evaluating each issue, then prioritizing and examining the breadth of each issue and its implications.